Happy-Go-Doodle’s Twas the Night Before Christmas Poem

 A dog lover’s twist on the beloved poem about the night before Christmas

 and out on the ground, lay a blanket of snow, exciting the HOUND!
 Last year, Happy-Go-Doodle Chloe and I woke up to a wintry landscape on Christmas Eve morning.
 The story that follows was inspired by our snowy morning adventures and is a twist on the classic Twas Night Before Christmas poem.
 (The Twas the Night Before Christmas traditional poem follows our dog-friendly version.)

-In the spirit of the holiday season, we hope Happy-Go-Doodle’s Dog-Friendly Twas the Night Before Christmas brings you a smile, some joy, and maybe even a WOOF!
-And if you’re looking for more positivity and dog-loving fun, please check out 10 feel-good quotes about winter, quotes about fall and dogs, and our all-new quotes for dog lovers that remind us it’s a wonder-fur world.
+In the spirit of the holiday season, we hope Happy-Go-Doodle’s Twas the Night Before Christmas for Dogs brings you a smile, some joy, and maybe even a WOOF!
+And if you’re looking for more positivity and dog-loving fun, you may enjoy our 10 feel-good quotes about winter, quotes about fall and dogs, and our all-new quotes for dog lovers that remind us it’s a wonder-fur world.

 Warmest, furriest, and happiest wishes for a very merry Christmas enjoyed in the company of family, friends, and our furry family members.